 Electronic medical records on the cloud is a boon for the rural populace with the help of compatible devices at the reach.
 Great efforts are being taken by the government bodies and the healthcare management to modernize the facet of medical IT infrastructure, using the cloud computing.

 Increased Storage Capacity – Finding the sources to store and manage the big data has become a real challenge in every sector and healthcare is not an exception.
-Cloud computing allows the players to reduce the money spent on the in-house data storage options.
+Cloud computing technologies such as Virtual desktop and Azure virtual desktop allows the players to reduce the money spent on the in-house data storage options.
 As the storage needs are skyrocketing, it is a challenging situation for the management to increase the in-house storage capacity, hardware, software licenses and space allocation.
 The affordability of space is compelling in cloud computing and the storage infrastructure is more streamlined than the in-house sources in terms of accessibility and navigation.

 Organized Collaboration – The healthcare providers feel that offering medical care through cloud is more collaborative and allows them to take action with time-effectiveness.
 Leveraging the specially designed healthcare devices, the cloud enables the providers to interact with patients, discuss with the other specialists and provide solutions, remotely.
 The streamlined collaboration of physicians through cloud computing brings the rural public close to the quality medical care.
 Healthcare organization can share their research data with the other researchers while creating bigger data pools for everyone to learn and develop better solutions.